What is Records Lifecycle: The Complete Guide

 The above is the fundamental records life cycle, however your company’s demands may necessitate changes.
 For example, you may wish to include a phase to govern how documents are stored, whether on paper or electronically.

-Let’s look into some of the stages that you can include in your records lifecycle.
+Let’s look into some of the stages that you can adopt:

 2- Secure